small-teton/mpeg-ts-analyzer/README.md

-# MpegTsAnalyzer
+# mpeg-ts-analyzer

-MpegTsAnalyzer is the Analyzer of MPEG2 Transport Stream(ISO_IEC_13818-1).
+mpeg-ts-analyzer is the Analyzer of MPEG2 Transport Stream(ISO_IEC_13818-1).
 It can parse TS header, Adaptation Field, PSI(PAT/PMT) and PES header.
 Then, it can check continuity_counter(TS header), CRC32(PSI).